-SMEC/s Multidisciplinary Learning Center is an elementary program serving students in grades 1-5 with significant physical or intellectual disabilities and/ or medical fragility.
+SMEC/s Multidisciplinary Learning Center is an elementary program serving students in grades 1-5 with significant physical or intellectual disabilities and/or medical fragility.
 An experienced special education teacher, CNA Paraprofessionals and an RN create a safe, supportive learning environment for students with multi-disabilities.
 Therapeutic services are provided by an OT, PT and SLP.
 The MLC program offers a 180 day program with a part-time 5 week summer component.
-The program is located in a public school building and accepts referrals from all school districts.
+The program is located in a public elementary school building in Mattapoisett and accepts referrals from all school districts.